-Destiny, Bungie's $500m gamble, is a game of no set finished state – what you bought back in September will be built upon in the coming years, up to ten of them if its makers carry out their promises.
+Destiny, Bungie's $500 million gamble, is a game of no set finished state—what you bought back in September will be built upon in the coming years, up to ten of them if its makers carry out their promises.
 Just a few days ago it implemented voice chat, while its Iron Banner 2.0 update introduced refinements to a competitive multiplayer mode that initially attracted criticism for poorly implemented level advantages.
 This is a perfect illustration of a developer rewarding its audience, repaying patience and responding to criticism in the right way.

 The 100 percent completion target that some players strive for has led to some boring-as-hell side quests and collectible-acquiring in even the very best games.
-I mean, can you really be arsed to find all 50 spaceship parts in GTAV?
+I mean, do you really care to find all 50 spaceship parts in GTAV?
 It doesn't really matter, does it?

-"There's so much bloody machismo wrapped up in this sort of [100percent-ing] argument," says Stuart.
+"There's so much bloody machismo wrapped up in this sort of [100 percent-ing] argument," says Stuart.
 "There's a whole, 'I'm a real gamer, and you're not' mentality."
-And if that's the case, I'm quite okay with not being a 'real' gamer.
+And if that's the case, I'm quite OK with not being a 'real' gamer.

 The game is broken